ibm-cloud-docs/containers/cs_tutorial_migrate_vpc.md

     ibmcloud is subnets
     ```
     {: pre}
-  2. For each subnet that your cluster is attached to, note information that you also want to use to create your Gen 2 subnets, such as the CIDR if you used custom prefixes, the total IP address count, the ACL ID, whether a public gateway is attached, and the zone.
+  2. For each subnet that your cluster is attached to, note information that you also want to use to create your Gen 2 subnets, such as the CIDR if you used custom prefixes, the total IP address count, the ACL ID, security group ID, whether a public gateway is attached, and the zone.
 For more information about how VPC subnets are used in {{site.data.keyword.containerlong_notm}}, see [Configuring VPC subnets](/docs/containers?topic=containers-vpc-subnets).
     ```
     ibmcloud is subnet <subnet_ID>
     ```